eka-pramudita/stackoverflow-survey-2020/README.md

     > Developers who often work overtime have **5.14 hours more working hours than normal working hours in a week averagely**.

-    > Developers who work overtime in **lesser frequency are highly satisfied with their job**.
+    > Developers who work overtime in **adequate frequency are highly satisfied with their job**.

 3. Career Shifters